wesleyharuo/Data-Driven-Station-Placement-for-Network-Expansion/README.md

 ## Executive Summary

-Bike Share Toronto is planning the next tranche of network expansion.
+.... planning the next tranche of network expansion.
 With the system already at 1,042 stations across all 25 wards, the question is no longer *whether* to expand but *where*.
 Three competing pressures shape the decision: maximizing ridership (revenue), serving underserved wards (equity), and strengthening first/last-mile transit connections.

 This project builds a multi-criteria scoring model that evaluates 150 candidate locations against five weighted factors, selects 15 new sites with a geographic-diversity constraint, forecasts year-1 ridership, and tests the robustness of the recommendation through sensitivity analysis.